Evaluation of 5G New Radio Non-orthogonal Multiple Access Methods for Military Applications

-In Figures~\ref{fig:TDLA_SabitSNR} and \ref{fig:BU_SabitSNR}, the performances of the schemes for TDL-A and BU channels at specific SNR values are provided.
+Next, we investigate the BLER performances of the schemes with respect to overload factors when SE per user= $1/4$ bits/s/Hz.
+In Fig.~\ref{fig:Overload_Combined}, we give the performance results for $3$ different channel scenarios.
+Note that, in Figures~\ref{fig:AWGN_Sce_1}--\ref{fig:AWGN_Sce_3}, we investigated the case with \mbox{$10\log\left(|\alpha_{i}|^{2}\right)\sim U(-1,+1)$} and it was observed that high overload factors can not be supported in this specific case.
+In Fig.~\ref{fig:Overload_Combined}, we consider a scenario with \mbox{$10\log\left(|\alpha_i|^{2}\right)\sim U(-7,+17)$}.
+One can observe that, MUSA outperforms S-OFDM and RDMA for all considered overload factors.
+Also, the performances of the schemes for TDL-A and BU channels are provided at SNR values of $2$~dB and $-2$dB, respectively.
 Note that in both channels, MUSA gives the best performance in high overload values.
-In Fig.~\ref{fig:TDLA_SabitSNR}, we observe that the performance of MUSA is almost identical up to $500 \%$ overload, showing its robustness to high interference in TDL-A channel.
-In Fig.~\ref{fig:BU_SabitSNR}, it can be observed that the performances of all schemes become worse as the overload factor increases.
+One can observe that the performance of MUSA is almost identical up to $500 \%$ overload, showing its robustness to high interference in TDL-A channel.
+In BU channel, it can be observed that the performances of all schemes degrade as the overload factor increases.
 Note that it is possible to support larger overload factors in TDL-A channel compared to BU.
-The performances of PCBMA and OFDM are similar in both channels, and even though their performances are the best among all schemes in low overload factors, they are quickly surpassed as the overload factor increases.
-The reason behind that is the fact that in low overload factors, using low code rates instead of repetition/spreading based methods provides coding gain; however as the overload factor increases, specific NOMA processing techniques help decrease the effects of interference.
+One can note that even though the performance of S-OFDM is the better than those of other schemes with low overload factors, its performance is quickly surpassed as the overload factor increases.
+The reason behind that is the fact that with low overload factors, using low code rates instead of repetition/spreading based methods provides coding gain; however as the overload factor increases, specific NOMA processing techniques help decrease the effects of interference.
 Therefore lowering the code rate in high overload scenarios is not a solution anymore, and NOMA methods are required.